greenplum-db/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

 Here are the detailed migration steps:

-1. Log into your Greenplum Database coordinator (IN 6X WE STILL USE THE TERM "master" RATHER THAN "coordinator") host as the Greenplum administrative user:
+1. Log into your Greenplum Database coordinator host as the Greenplum administrative user:

 ```
 $ su - gpadmin